 10. Throw together a cheater's onion dip

-In a pinch, TODAY Food editor Alessandra Bulow makes onion dip by stirring three-quarters of a packet of onion soup mix into a large container of low-fat Greek yogurt.
+In a pinch, food writer Alessandra Bulow makes onion dip by stirring three-quarters of a packet of onion soup mix into a large container of low-fat Greek yogurt.
 Top with caramelized onions if desired, serve with crudité and this will become your new go-to party dip.

 11. Blend creamy, low-fat salad dressing

 Shaya likes to start by stirring some freshly grated garlic cloves into plain yogurt.
 Then he whisks in extra-virgin olive oil, lime juice and fresh dill.
 Modify the ingredients to your taste, then toss with your salad ingredients.

 12. Swirl into hot soup

 Make tomato or mushroom soup ultra creamy the low-calorie way.